Q&A with Koda Capital Co-founder and COO, Andrew Rutherford

 What does Koda Capital’s future look like in AU & abroad?

 Growth, growth, growth!
 We see offshoring as the ideal way to blend agility and responsiveness, with efficiency and robustness.
 Our business is growing too fast, and our industry is changing too much – to invest in ‘status quo’ systems.
-Having smart, motivated people offshore helping us solve new problems every day, means we can remain responsive to the changing needs of clients without compromising our cost efficiency and productivity.
+Having smart, motived people offshore helping us solve new problems every day, means we can remain responsive to the changing needs of clients without compromising our cost efficiency and productivity.

 ASW Global can help you to maximise the results that an offshore team produces.
 If you wish to take a look at what we have to offer, make sure to contact us today for a FREE consultation.